Aarhus University Seal

 Course responsible: Lars Frederiksen

-In this course students learn to read, understand and relate classic readings in innovation and entrepreneurship research.
+In this course, students learn to read, understand, and relate classic readings in innovation and entrepreneurship research.
 Thus, we improve the ability to work with more advanced academic texts.
-The students in parallel generate an overview of the main arguments offered in this academic field.
-With this knowledge the students create the ability to position, critically assess and not least choose relevant literature in this field when applied in their own argumentation and writing.
+In parallel, students generate a foundational overview of the main arguments offered in this academic field.
+With this knowledge at hand, the students create the ability to position, critically assess, and not least choose relevant literature in this field when applied to their own argumentation and writing.

-Topics include: The economics of innovation, who is the entrepreneur, what is the role of technology in driving innovation and entrepreneurship, how do managers support and handle innovation, and why do social networks matter for innovation?
+Topics include: The economics of innovation, who is the entrepreneur, what is the role of technology in driving innovation and entrepreneurship, how do managers support and handle the innovation process, and why do social networks matter for innovation?

 When: 1st semester (starts week 44)